orbcode/orbuculum/README.md

 The data flowing from the TRACE pins is clocked using a separate TRACECLK pin.
 There can be 1-4 TRACE pins which obviously give you much higher bandwidth than the single SWO.

-Orbuculum takes this output and makes it accessible to tools on the host PC.
-At its core it takes the data from the source, decodes it and presents it on  network interface.
-Orbuculum itself doesn't care if the data originates from a RZ or NRZ port, or at what speed....that's the job of the interface.
+Whatever it's source, orbuculum takes this data flow and makes it accessible to tools on the host PC.
+At its core it takes the data from the source, decodes it and presents it on a network interface.
+The Orbuculum suite tools don't care if the data originates from a RZ or NRZ port, SWO or TRACE, or at what speed....that's all the job of the interface.

 At the present time Orbuculum supports ten devices for collecting trace